kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 the world -> the media landscape, the constructed human world, infrastructure

-In his piece “” Robert Rapoport describes the Remembrancer of London, a man that used to play a truly important economical part in the daily life of London’s City – the financial district.
+In his piece “Double In Fugue” Robert Rapoport describes the Remembrancer of London, a man that used to play a truly important economical part in the daily life of London’s _City_, the financial district.
 The remembrancer today serves a purely ceremonial function, even though this is n’t.
 What’s interesting here is how this new system that allows for huge sums of money to be traded illegaly, gets compared to the old man

 The Office was set up to act as the corporate memory and this is reflected today in his role of advising the City Corporation on constitutional issues

-The Unicorn Myth is

 Enigmatic work, what purpose does it serve?
 Weird work, why is it there?
 Mapping the communicative strategies of Graphic Design, the vernacular of information theory, the aesthetic language, the honesty and boldness of it all.
-The lies, and the negative strategies and patterns that are so overpresent in the world.
+The lies, and the negative strategies and patterns that exist.

 Douglas Coupland describes in his essay “essay name”, the genre ‘translit’.